 + Technology Package

 This specific simple combination seems to be an extremely rare find.
-It took 4 months to 4 months to find one, and eventually purchased 1 of only 2 remaining in all of Southers California.
+It took 4 months to find one, and eventually purchased 1 of only 2 remaining in all of Southers California.

 All thanks to Pete “Pete in Fleet” Hernandez from Tom Bell Chevrolet!